Monday, January 18, 2010

 A Great DIY Laundry System for Small Spaces

 Here's a riddle.
 How can you store 2 loads of dirty laundry without taking up a single foot of floor space?
 With my favorite laundry solution for small spaces: hanging laundry bags!
-Whitney Design makes a $12 cotton canvas laundry bag designed to hang on a doorknob.
-If you hang two bags on double hooks--one above the other--on the back of a door, you've got a great place to toss dirty laundry.
+Household Essentials (which acquired Whitney Design in 2010) makes an affordable cotton canvas laundry bag designed to hang on a doorknob.
+If you hang two bags on double hooks--one above the other--either on the back of a door, or on an inconspicuous wall, you'll have a great place to toss dirty laundry.

 Materials